 Course description: Methods and practice of creative writing techniques in a variety of genres

-- Sarah read a lot of awesome fiction in the genre she was trying to write in.
+- Ashar read a lot of awesome fiction in the genre she was trying to write in.
 Yes, reading is part of writing!

 - She talked with our friendly local bookstore owner and several family friends who are published authors about her project and got some advice.